Kirill777-web/password-gen/README.md

 ## Description

 JavaScript-based password generator tool.
 It allows you to create strong and secure passwords with customizable options.
-You have the flexibility to choose the composition of your password, including lowercase letters, uppercase letters, numbers, and special characters, to suit your specific security requirements.
+You have the flexibility to choose the composition of your password between 8 and 128 characters, including lowercase letters, uppercase letters, numbers, and special characters, to suit your specific security requirements.

 ## Instalation